CRBS/cws/README.md

 The script **local.sh** runs the above commands

 Deploying to Google App Engine
 ==============================

 The below commands will build and deploy CRBS Workflow Service to Google App Engine.

-The version deployed to is whatever is set in cws-war/pom.xml line <appengine.app.version>##</appengine.app.version>
+The version deployed to is whatever is set to vMAJORVERSION-MINORVERSION and the application name deployed to is set in main **pom.xml** in the **appengine.application.name** property which **MUST** be set before deploying

     mvn clean install
     cd cws-ear